 Your gut microbes have their fingers involved in a variety of physiological processes within your body.
 Their interaction with your hormones, their relationship with your brain activity, and their strong influence over your immune system all play a part in how you respond to evening cues.

-Just as you can influence your waking routine, scientists have determined poor night-time practices and poor diet can change your gut flora and impact your risk of sleep patterns.2 Through some inspiring research, there are several theories on how your gut microbes might be calling the shots.
-However, researchers agree, these three are most likely to blame:
+Just as you can influence your waking routine, scientists have determined poor night-time practices and a poor diet can change your gut flora and impact your risk of sleep patterns.2 Through some inspiring research, there are several theories on how your gut microbes might be calling the shots.
+However, researchers agree that these three are the most likely culprits:

 1. The Gut-Brain Axis:

 The connection between our brain and our digestive system is a complex system connected by the vagus nerve.
-Consequently, key signals can be passed between these two - like when we are hungry, stressed, or even our emotional state.
-Recently, scientists have determined there’s more communicating than just the two organs.
+Consequently, key signals can be passed between these two - like when we are hungry, stressed, or even in our emotional state.
+Recently, scientists have determined there’s more to communicating than just the two organs.
 In fact, our gut microbes are also on the call and can change these signals for the better – or for the worse.
 You see, the same nerves that regulate our digestion and motility also stimulate how quickly our heart beats and our mood.
-If the gut microbiome shows signs of gut dysbiosis, it’s possible neuroinflammatory metabolites may be traveling up the vagus nerve and penetrating the brain.3 These metabolites have been shown to influence our stress response, impacting our heart rate and disrupting sleep structure patterns.
+If the gut microbiome is off balance, it’s possible neuroinflammatory metabolites may be traveling up the vagus nerve and penetrating the brain.3 These metabolites have been shown to influence our stress response, impacting our heart rate and disrupting sleep structure patterns.

 2. Hormone Regulation: